 Whether you’re facing a room of executives, academics or potential clients, how you present your findings can make a significant difference in how your work is received.

 - Know your audience: Tailor your presentation to the knowledge level and interests of your audience.
-Use language and examples that resonate with them.
+Remember to use language and examples that resonate with them.

-- Rehearse: Rehearsing your case study presentation is essential for a smooth delivery and for ensuring that you stay within the allotted time.
+- Rehearse: Rehearsing your case study presentation is the key to a smooth delivery and for ensuring that you stay within the allotted time.
 Practice helps you fine-tune your pacing, hone your speaking skills with good word pronunciations and become comfortable with the material, leading to a more confident, conversational and effective presentation.

 - Be clear and concise: Avoid jargon and overly complex sentences.
 Get to the point quickly and stay focused on your objectives.